OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Programmable?Yes

-Brew size options:2 cups through 12 cups
+Brew size options2 cups through 12 cups

 Descaling alert?Yes

-OXO Brew 12 Cup Coffee Maker: First impressions
+OXO Brew 12 Cup Coffee Maker: Setup

 OXO Brew 12 Cup Coffee Maker out of the box